JeanCarletta/HeatHack-Card-Game/_sources/heat-loss-measures/22-install-air-curtains.md

 We've never seen a proper "air curtain" in a community building.
 Usually what we see are just over-door heaters that cheer up anyone standing in the doorway.
 These will cost energy, not save it.
-This is an expensive way to block cold air compared to a draught lobby or doors that close automatically.

 <!-- :TODO: move to "actions we've excluded" -->